wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 = What much does it cost? =

 **For webvisitor:** FREE.
-Your web visitors do not pay anything to live chat pr call you to get their queries answered.
+Your web visitors do not pay anything to live chat or call you to get their queries answered.

 **For website owners:** FREE to receive and chat with upto 50 sessions.
 To add more operators, departments or to upgrade to unlimited chats plan, please visit our <a href="http://www.clickdesk.com/pricing.jsp">pricing page</a>